pcafrica/hpc_for_data_science_2023-2024/notes/02/02-2-dist.md

 `pyproject.toml` is a [TOML](https://toml.io/) file that you include in the root of your Python *project* to describe it.
 It contains multiple *tables* of metadata:

 ### [`[build-system]`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#declaring-the-build-backend)
 tells Pip[^installer] what tool to use to *build* the project.
-As such, the packages listed here are not required for *running* your software, so they may not be installed if the package manager finds a suitable pre-built [*wheel*](#wheels).
-In this guide, we'll focus on setuptools:
+As such, the packages listed here are not required for *running* your software, so they may not be installed if the package manager finds a suitable pre-built [*wheel*](#wheels).[^reinvent] In this guide, we'll focus on setuptools:
 ```toml
 [build-system]
   requires = ["setuptools"]